readysteady/percentage/README.md

 5.as_percentage_of(10)  # => 50.0%
 ```

-And there's also a class method for calculating the percentage
-change between two values:
+There's also a class method for calculating the percentage change between two values:

 ```ruby
 Percentage.change(2, 3)  # => 50.0%